Dr. Aria Sabit: Michigan Surgeon Sentenced After Knowingly Performing Unnecessary Surgeries, Crippling Some Patients

 Federal prosecutors called Sabit’s spinal surgeries “butchery” and said that Sabit accepted kickbacks from implant manufacturers.

 Sabit admitted that he had taken kickbacks while in California, where he had surrendered his medical license.
-In 2011, he opened the Michigan Brain and and Spine Physicians Group with offices in Southfield, Clinton Township and Dearborn.
+In 2011, he opened the Michigan Brain and Spine Physicians Group with offices in Southfield, Clinton Township, and Dearborn.
 The FBI reported the details of the arrest in 2014.

 “The complaint alleges Sabit purportedly performed lumbar spinal fusion surgeries, which normally entails placing a medical device in a patient’s spinal column.
 In fact, Dr. Sabit would place no medical device in the patient’s spinal column, while billing the patient’s insurer, leading the patient to believe that the surgery had been performed correctly.
 When their pain continued, patients sought second opinions and were told that no medical devices had been implanted.”

 Patch reported that Sabit also illegally obtained U.S. citizenship in 2013 when he failed to disclose the fraud allegations against him in California.
 CBS reported that the case, complete with the accusations of illegal citizenship, is reminiscent of the case of Dr. Farid Fata, the oncologist who gave unneeded cancer treatment to patients in Michigan.
-Sabit came to the states from Afghanistan, where is father was Attorney General and his uncle was Speaker of the House, Click on Detroit reported, whereas Fata became a naturalized citizen after coming to the U.S. from Lebanon.
+Sabit came to the states from Afghanistan, where is father was Attorney General, and his uncle was Speaker of the House, Click on Detroit reported, whereas Fata became a naturalized citizen after coming to the U.S. from Lebanon.
 Court documents about Fata alleged a charge of “Unlawful Procurement of Naturalization.”
 Fata was sentenced to 45 years while Sabit was sentenced to less than half of that.
 Both doctors were arrested while working in Michigan.

 Ex-Afghan Attorney General Jabbar #Sabit's son sentenced to 235 months in prison in health fraud case in US pic.twitter.com/DT4gTp9Crv